-General tip: try to practice mindfulness.
+Try to practice mindfulness.

 Practicing mindfulness, or keeping your thoughts present on your experience, is a great way to minimize becoming distracted during sex.

 Taking the time to reduce distractions before sex will greatly benefit you and your partner's experience.